AliBaghizadeh/Deep-Learning-on-Synthetic-Electron-Microscopy-Images/README.md

 I tried my best to build a decent database of images that mimics the real-world data, but I also noticed that some structures are close to each other and classes assigned to those structures will make the deep learning network confused.
 However, I have not corrected this as it allows curious people to experience what happens when there is a similarity between two or more classes in our image database.

 ### Hardware and Software
-The computer I used for this project is equipped to a 13th Gen Intel(R) Core(TM) i9-13900KF processor with 64 GB RAM, and NVIDIA GForce 4080 with 16 GB RAM.
+The computer I used for this project is equipped to a 13th Gen Intel(R) Core(TM) i9-13900KF processor with 64 GB RAM, and NVIDIA GForce 4080 (Compute Capability 8.9) with 16 GB RAM.
 I found this configuration quite well for processing image datasets in medium size. <br><br>
 To accomplish the project, I have used following packages:<br><br>
 1- tensorflow-gpu  version 2.6.0  <br>
 2- scikit-learn    version 1.2.1  <br>